qweeze/rstream/README.md

 ```

 ### Managing disconnections:

+The client does not support auto-reconnect at the moment.

-When the client is disconnected unexpectedly, the client raises an event:
+When the TCP connection is disconnected unexpectedly, the client raises an event:

 ```python
 def on_connection_closed(reason: Exception) -> None: